 However, if you think you lost your wallet, it’s vital to act quickly.

-- What to do When Your Wallet is Lost
+- What to do When You Lose Your Wallet

 - 1. Determine if it’s Actually Lost

 - 2. Make a List of Everything that Was in Your Wallet

 - 3. Call Your Credit Card Issuers